The Rascals: Commercial waning and demise (1969–1972)

-The follow-ups "A Ray of Hope", "Heaven", "See", and "Carry Me Back" were all modest U.S. hits for the band during late 1968 and 1969; all entered the top 40, but none higher than #24.
-In Canada, however, the Rascals were still major stars; all these songs went top ten, completing a run of 11 straight Canadian top ten hits for The Rascals from 1967 to 1969.
-December 1969's "Hold On" broke the run of top 40 US singles for the Rascals, stalling at #51, as well as the run of Canadian top tens, peaking at #22.
+"A Ray of Hope", "Heaven", "See", and "Carry Me Back" followed and were all modest U.S. hits for the band during late 1968 and 1969; they entered the top 40, but none rose higher than No. 24.
+In Canada, however, the Rascals were still major stars; all these songs went top ten, completing a run of 11 straight Canadian top ten hits for the Rascals from 1967 to 1969.
+December 1969's "Hold On" broke the run of top 40 US singles for the Rascals, stalling at No. 51, as well as the run of Canadian top tens, peaking at No. 22.

 Brigati left the group in 1970, followed by Cornish in 1971.
-Their last Rascals album was Search and Nearness (#198 U.S.), which featured Brigati's lead vocals on the Cornish-penned "You Don't Know", a cover of The Box Tops' hit "The Letter", and drummer Danelli's composition "Fortunes".
-The only single release from the album to chart was the spiritually themed "Glory, Glory" (#58 U.S., #40 Canada), with backing vocals by The Sweet Inspirations.
-Search and Nearness would be the Rascals' last album for Atlantic Records, with Cavaliere and Danelli taking the band to Columbia Records in mid-1971.
+Their last Rascals album was Search and Nearness (No. 198 U.S.), which featured Brigati's lead vocals on the Cornish-penned "You Don't Know", a cover of the Box Tops' hit "The Letter", and drummer Danelli's composition "Fortunes".
+The only single release from the album to chart was the spiritually themed "Glory, Glory" (No. 58 U.S., No. 40 Canada), with backing vocals by The Sweet Inspirations.
+Search and Nearness was the Rascals' last album for Atlantic Records, with Cavaliere and Danelli taking the band to Columbia Records in mid-1971.

-Cavaliere shifted towards more jazz- and gospel-influenced writing for the Rascals' next two albums, the double disc Peaceful World (U.S. #122) and The Island Of Real (U.S. #180), using Robert Popwell and Buzzy Feiten on bass and guitar respectively, and new singers Annie Sutton and Molly Holt.
-These albums did not sell as well as their earlier work, with none of their associated singles reaching higher than #95 on the U.S. chart.
+Cavaliere shifted towards more jazz- and gospel-influenced writing for the Rascals' next two albums, the double disc Peaceful World (U.S. No. 122) and The Island Of Real (U.S. No. 180), using Robert Popwell and Buzzy Feiten on bass and guitar respectively, and new singers Annie Sutton and Molly Holt.
+These albums did not sell as well as their earlier work, with none of their associated singles reaching higher than No. 95 on the U.S. chart.
 Towards the end of 1970 Danny Weis joined as a replacement for Feiten on guitar.
 Feiten then again replaced Weis before the group disbanded.